 David Demolder, Head of Health, Safety and Licensing, London 2012

 "Movement Strategies were instrumental in creating a design for the Olympic Park which provided for flexibility in the Games-time operations while balancing the cost and legacy objectives of the ODA.
 This integration of operations into design is rarely achieved.Their credibility in crowd dynamics also ensured that the needs and experience of visitors were given full consideration in the value engineering process during the Games project.
 The holistic approach adopted by Simon and his team enabled us to create spaces that operated well, but were also embedded with a considered approach to place making and appropriately scaled places responding to the overall context of the Olympic Park setting.”

 Kevin Owens, Design Principal, LOCOG

-Movement Strategies is a London based Crowd Movement Consultancy, with clients worldwide across the Sports + Events, Transport, Civic + Cultural and Smart Cities sectors.
+Movement Strategies is a London based Crowd Movement Consultancy, with clients worldwide across the Sports + Events, Transport, Civic + Cultural and Retail sectors.

 Contact us today to find out more about our services.